Nine News: Perth

-9News Perth is presented from the STW studios in Perth by Michael Thomson (weeknights) and Natalia Cooper (weekends), sport presented by Dean ‘Clairsy’ Clairs (Monday–Thursday) and Paddy Sweeney (Friday–Sunday) and weather presented by Scherri-Lee Biggs (Sunday–Wednesday) and Natalia Cooper (Thursday–Friday).
+9News Perth is presented from the STW studios in Perth by Michael Thomson (weeknights) and Tracy Vo (weekends), sport presented by Paddy Sweeney (weeknights) and Alicia Molik (weekends) and weather presented by Natalia Cooper (Sunday–Wednesday) and Sarah Smith (Thursday–Saturday).

 The 6:00 pm bulletin is simulcast each weekday on local radio station Sunshine 98.5 FM and nightly across regional Western Australia on WIN Television.
 Fill-in presenters include Tracy Vo and Natalia Cooper.

 Dixie Marshall presented the weeknight bulletin between 2002 and May 2011, alongside Sonia Vinci as Australia's first duo female news presenting team for five years until early 2008, when Vinci was replaced by Greg Pearce.
 Natalia Cooper was a weather presenter for Nine News Perth until her resignation in June 2008.

 In December 2019, it was announced that Nine Live Perth presenter Tracy Vo would move to Sydney to host Today as a news presenter.
 Louise Momber would appear on Monday, Tuesday, Wednesday and Jerrie Demasi would appear on Wednesday, Thursday and Friday presenting Nine Live Perth.

 In March 2020, Vo returned to Perth due to the COVID-19 pandemic and continued to present the weekend bulletins, replacing Louise Momber.

-Local Weekend bulletins, Nine News Perth Saturday and Nine News Perth Sunday air at 6:00 pm.
+Local weekend bulletins, Nine News Perth Saturday and Nine News Perth Sunday air at 6:00 pm.
 Sharlyn Sarac and Matt Tinney previously presented weekend bulletins until Sarac resigned in 2010.
 Tinney left a year later to present WIN News in regional Western Australia.
-Now, Tinney presents on TVW on Seven News Perth Sunrise cut ins.
+Now, Tinney presents on TVW on Seven News Perth and Sunrise cut ins.